Common Name(s): Sassafras, common sassafras

 Crushing Strength: 6,600 lbf/in2 (45.5 MPa)

 Color/Appearance: Heartwood is a medium to light brown, sometimes with an orange or olive hue.
 Color tends to darken with age.
 Sapwood is a paler yellowish brown, though it isn’t always clearly demarcated from the heartwood.
-Overall, Sassafras bears a strong resemblance to ash (Fraxinus spp.) and chestnut (Castanea spp.).
+Overall, sassafras bears a strong resemblance to other domestic ring-porous woods like black ash and chestnut.

 Grain/Texture: Grain is straight, with a coarse uneven texture.